The Best Free Korea VPN in 2023

 Hide.me offers access to almost all features, even on the free version.
 For example, you get the browser extension on the free plan, so you can protect yourself against WebRTC leaks.
 Hide.me is a secure VPN that offers four security protocols — OpenVPN, IKEv2, SSTP and SoftEtherVPN — and AES 256-bit encryption.
 WireGuard is also available, but only to paid users (unless you’re on Linux).

 With Hide.me, you get 10GB of free data per month.
-You can access eight server locations with this data — Germany, Canada, France, Singapore, Spain, the Netherlands, the U.K., U.S. East and U.S. West.
+You can access eight server locations with this data — Germany, Canada, France, Singapore, Spain, the Netherlands, U.S. East, U.S. West and the U.K — making it one of the best free UK VPNs.

 Fallback VPN Protocol